Eschatologue/CM_wiki/docs/character-creation/race/half-elf.md

 |3rd-level| I | *Faerie Fire* | Once per Long-rest |
 |5th-level| II | *Darkness* | Once per Long-rest |

-&ensp;&ensp;&ensp; You can cast each spells granted by this trait of 1st-level or higher without expending a spell slot once per long-rest.
+&ensp;&ensp;&ensp; You can cast each spells granted by this trait of 1st-level or higher without expending a :rsc-spell-slot: **Spell Slot** once per long-rest.
 Charisma is your spellcasting ability for these spells.

 ---